 Livestock must be contained within the livestock owner’s property and be excluded from the Crown land and waterway.
 A stock exclusion fence is the most effective way to achieve this.
 The cost of installing a fence is the landowner’s responsibility.
 Financial support for fencing, weed management and revegetation, is available for eligible adjacent landholders through Melbourne Water’s Liveable Communities, Liveable Waterways Program.

-More information can be found on DELWP's water frontage licensing or by contacting the DELWP project team to discuss applying for a riparian management licence.
+More information can be found on DEECA's water frontage licensing or by contacting the DEECA project team to discuss applying for a riparian management licence.

 Community Reference Group